Farshid-997/Concert-Planner-Farshid-997/README.md

  and there is a button we can see all the band's name also their total earning value through out the years.

+ also we have header component and a music icon to show